Azmisov/NIMBYDaemon/README.md

 ##Customization

 Most of the customization for the daemon can be done by editing the `NIMBYDaemon.config` file.
-A couple things are hardcoded, which you might want to change.
-Here are some files you might want to edit:
+A couple things are hardcoded, so here are some files you might want to edit:
 - *config.h*: a couple define headers for extra logging and debugging
 - *config.c*: configuration defaults, if the daemon cannot fetch the `NIMBYDaemon.config` file
 - *query.c*: more configuration defaults; also holds the URL of the configuration file (inside `query_config` method)